enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/typescript/typescript-decorators.md

 }
 ```

-## Create A Decorator That Can be Used On Everything
+## A Decorator That Can be Used On Everything

 ```ts
 function foo(...args: any[]) {